Recommendations to mitigate OWASP API Security Top 10 threats using API Management

 The Open Web Application Security Project (OWASP) Foundation works to improve software security through its community-led open source software projects, hundreds of chapters worldwide, tens of thousands of members, and by hosting local and global conferences.

 The OWASP API Security Project focuses on strategies and solutions to understand and mitigate the unique vulnerabilities and security risks of APIs.
-In this article, we'll discuss recommendations to use Azure API Management to mitigate the top 10 API threats identified by OWASP.
+In this article, we discuss the latest recommendations to mitigate the top 10 API threats identified by OWASP in their 2023 list using Azure API Management.

 Broken object level authorization